mi6paulino/omnibenchmark_ontology/README.md

 # Why

-(Sept 2023) We can retrieve parameters from renku's triples but not their names because we use plans and not composite plans.
-The relevant named key:value tuples are named `parametermaps` at https://swissdatasciencecenter.github.io/renku-ontology/webvowl/index.html .
+(Sept 2023) Renku's named key:value parameters are named `parametermaps` and only apply to compositeplans, not to plans.

 # Resources